Here we'll show you how to use our Python SDK to upload a file to Dropbox.

 5 Go to the Dropbox > FilesAndMetadata > UploadFile Choreo in our Library.
 Enter your Dropbox access tokens and click on the Save Profile button to save your Dropbox app details.
 Make sure to fill in "sandbox" for Root input.
 Now you can reuse these Dropbox authentication details on any Dropbox Choreo in our Library.
 Using a Profile will also make your code simpler and more secure.

 6 Let's test the Dropbox > FilesAndMetadata > UploadFile Choreo directly from our website.
-Start by inserting your Dropbox account info that you saved earlier.
+Select Python from the drop down menu at the top of the page, then insert your Dropbox account info that you saved earlier.
 Next, enter something into the FileContents input (like "Hello World!") and then enter a FileName (like "test.txt").

 8 If you open your uploaded file in Dropbox, you'll see some garbled text.
 That's because the Dropbox UploadFile Choreo needs a Base64 encoded string for its FileContents input.
 Luckily enough we have one of these Choreos in our Temboo Library.
 Go to the Utilities > Encoding > Base64Encode Choreo to get started.

-9 Type "Hello world" into the Text input and click Run.
+9 Type "Hello world" into the Text input and click Generate Code to test the Choreo.
 You should see a Base64 translation appear in the output.
 If you pass this text to the Dropbox Choreo it will create the file in Dropbox with human-readable text as expected.

 10 To finish this example up, let's combine the two Choreos in one .py file.
 In the code block below, we've called both the Dropbox Choreo and the Base64 Encode Choreo.
 We've added some constants for the file name and contents, and are appending a timestamp to the file name to allow multiple uploads (otherwise the most recent upload will overwrite the previous file of the same name).